hackjutsu/personal-blog/source/_posts/BitTiger Geeks Ranking.md

 An `inline-block` element is a combination between `block` and `inline`.

-> Checkout this [StackOverflow post](http://stackoverflow.com/questions/8969381/what-is-the-difference-between-display-inline-and-display-inline-block) for more about their difference.
+> Check out this [StackOverflow post](http://stackoverflow.com/questions/8969381/what-is-the-difference-between-display-inline-and-display-inline-block) for more about their difference.

 ### Position
 The position property specifies the type of positioning method used for an element.